Tomb of Jahangir, Lahore - History And More

 Jahangir's tomb is thought to have been left unroofed, just as Babur's was before him.
 Located in a connected, rectangular area known as the Akbari Seria and situated to the west of the charbagh tomb garden, the mausoleum also includes a modest mosque on its western side.
 The Akbari Seria served as the forecourt or chowk-i jilo khana for the tomb, allowing visitors to enter and pay tribute to Jahangir's memory before his death.

-Explore Travelpakistani diverse and Best Lahore One Day Trips 2023-24 that can take you to Tomb of Jahangir and enjoy your time in Tomb of Jahangir.
+Explore Travelpakistani diverse and Best Lahore One Day Trips 2024-25 that can take you to the Tomb of Jahangir and enjoy your time in the Tomb of Jahangir.

 Price